It is projected that $11.1 billion in venture capital will be invested in AI healthcare companies in 2024.

 This course was recorded with occupational therapists in mind, but I hope other allied health professionals (including physical therapy, speech therapy, and behavioral health providers) find this information helpful—and that they are asking similar questions!

-2. How Was the AI’s Large Language Model (LLM) Developed?
+2. How Was the AI’s Large Language Model (LLM) Developed—And How is it Maintained?

 AI documentation tools leverage large language models (LLMs) to generate content, and you need to know how the AI’s large language model was built.